Saturday 9 April:

-Saturday 9 April 2022.
-The race will begin in North Cottesloe and feature in the area prior to heading out to Rottnest Island, north to Hillarys and return to finish off Fremantle.
+To coincide with Keelboat Closing Day at RFBYC the race will start at 9am on Saturday 9 April.
+Beginning in North Cottesloe the fleet will be in view from the beach in the area prior to heading out to Rottnest Island, north to Hillarys and return to finish off Fremantle.

 Coastal passage race off the northern beaches in Perth and out to Rottnest Island.